 One of the most popular and modern kitchen window treatments on the market, cellular shades provide excellent privacy and light control and protect against heat and cold.
 In kitchens, cellular shades work best when they’re far from water, cooking surfaces, and anything that might stain the cellular fabric.
 Cellular fabrics are by no means delicate, but they are not designed to stand up to hot grease or repeated soakings.
 That said, a wide bank of windows along a kitchen dining area is the perfect location for a set of cellular shades.
 And, with an available motorized bottom up/top down configuration, you’ll have a set of shades that can be lifted and lowered from both the top and bottom—an incredibly versatile tool for controlling light and privacy.

-Layered Shades
+Layered and Zebra Shades

 Also referred to as zebra shades, layered shades have a bold design that adds a modern touch to any kitchen.
 Like cellular shades, they’re best used in places where water and grease can’t harm them.
 A layered shade provides filtered sunlight and can be adjusted quickly to give you just the right amount of light.